$\mathbb{Z}_k$-stratifolds: Stratifolds

-A p-stratifold is \textbf{regular} if for each $x \in S^i$ there is an open neighborhood $U$ of $x$ in $S$, a stratifold $F$ with $F^0$ a single point $pt$, an open subset $V$ of $S^i$, and an isomorphism $\phi: V\times F \to U$, whose restriction to $V\times pt$ is the projection (\cite{tene2}, pag 11).
+\begin{definicion}(\cite[p.~43]{kreck}) An $n$-dimensional stratifold $S$ is \textbf{regular} if for each $x \in S^i$, $0\leq i\leq n$, there is an open neighborhood $U$ of $x$ in $S$, a stratifold $F$ with $F^0$ a single point, an open subset $V$ of $S^i$, and a diffeomorphism of stratifolds $\phi: V\times F \to U$, whose restriction to $V\times F^0$ is the identity. \end{definicion}

-For a topological space $X$ and $n\geq 0$, we define $SH_n(X)$ to be the classes of maps from $n$-dimensional compact, oriented, regular p-stratifolds to $X$ under the bordism relation.

-The previous notions of oriented and regular stratifolds is important in order to construct a non-trivial theory.
-Specifically, if we allow singular points of any dimension in the bordisms, then every stratifold is the boundary of another one.

-The regularity condition is imposed in order to generalize the basic tools of smooth manifolds and smooth maps.
-For example to obtain Sard's theorem for regular stratifolds (\cite{kreck}, proposition $2.6$).
-And that for $f:S\to \real$ a smooth map from a compact, $n$-dimensional oriented p-stratifold, and $c\in \real$ a regular value, then $f^{-1}(c)$ is a compact oriented $(n-1)$-dimensional p-stratifold (\cite{kreck}, proposition 2.7 and \cite{tene2}, pag 12)

-In (\cite{kreck}, CH, 9) the author defines a \textbf{homology theory} as a functor between the category of topological spaces and abelian groups which is invariant up to homotopy and comes with a Mayer-Vietoris long exact sequence.